Iranian-Americans express fear, call for caution amid mounting U.S. tensions

 Escalating tensions between Tehran and Washington have rattled Sarah Sakha, 23, an Iranian American who recently graduated from college in the U.S. and got a job at a nonprofit in New York.

-She fears for the safety of relatives and friends in Iran, and worries that few Americans recognize the perils of another military conflict in the Mideast and about what she describes as "Iraq 2.0."
+She fears for the safety of relatives and friends in Iran.
+She worries that few Americans recognize the perils of another military conflict in the Mideast, or what she describes as "Iraq 2.0."

 Alarmed by the flurry of news alerts, she has broken down crying at work.